GenesisEducationKyiv/software-engineering-school-5-0-mykyyta/docs/adr/002-use-gin.md

 - gin
 - backend

+## Context

+The task was to choose an appropriate web framework for implementing the HTTP layer of the Weather API in Go.

 ## Decision rationale

 Coming from a Python background, I'm used to working with web frameworks like Flask Django or FastAPI.